 - Press 'Cancel' and transfer chicken and sausage to a plate using a slotted spoon and set aside.

-- To make the roux, add remaining olive oil and all purpose flour to inner pot.
+- To make the roux, press 'Saute' and add remaining olive oil and all purpose flour to inner pot.

 - Cook oil and flour until the mixture resembles a dark peanut butter, stirring frequently, and being careful not to burn.
 This can take about 10 to 15 minutes. *